-In September 2015 I began a fully-funded four year PhD programme at the European University Institute, Florence, where I study the work of anti-colonial activists from British East and Central Africa during the period 1952-64 (see ‘Research’).
-I have presented my research at various conferences around Europe (see ‘Publications’).
+In September 2015 I began a fully-funded four-year PhD programme at the European University Institute, Florence, where I study the work of anti-colonial activists from Zambia, Malawi, Tanzania and Uganda during the period 1952-64 (see ‘Research’).
+I have presented my research at various conferences worldwide (see ‘Publications’).

 Before arriving at the EUI I completed an MA in History at the University of Bristol in 2015 (Distinction) and a BA in History, French and History of Art at Durham University in 2014 (First class Hons).
 In 2013 I was awarded the Durham Vice-Chancellor’s Scholarship for Academic Excellence, and in 2015 I was awarded an AHRC DTP grant for fully-funded PhD research (declined).